dogweather/forkful/content/en/bash/strings/removing-quotes-from-a-string.md

   \ marks that enclose the string.
 Programmers often want to do this to sanitize input\u2026"
 lastmod: '2024-03-13T22:45:00.232347-06:00'
 model: gpt-4-1106-preview
-summary: "Removing quotes from a string involves stripping away the quotation marks\
+summary: Removing quotes from a string involves stripping away the quotation marks that enclose the string.
-  \ that enclose the string.
-Programmers often want to do this to sanitize input\u2026"
 title: Removing quotes from a string
 weight: 9
 ---